Trejoivan/My-Algo-Problems-and-solutions/README.md

 # You Dare to challenge me?
 - feel free to create pull requests if you think you have a better solution

+# Want to add ?
+-Clone and open a pull request to add your own algo problems